Skip to content

 AS SSD Benchmark Scores Comparison bar graph

-The Full Drive Benchmark test on PCMark10 software replicates different kinds of real-world tasks including Windows booting, Adobe applications, MS Applications, games loading, games saving, file copying/pasting, etc. So, a higher score always means a better real-world performance.
+The Full Drive Benchmark test on PCMark10 software replicates different kinds of real-world tasks including Windows booting, Adobe applications, MS Applications, games loading, games saving, file copying/pasting, etc. So, a higher score always means better real-world performance.

 Here, again the Samsung 990 Pro is winning the battle by huge numbers.